 Scottsdale Hills Animal Hospital.
 A spay/declaw is around $600-$700.
 They said they do the traditional declaw with a scalpel and that it’s an amputation.
 They said they have three vets who do the declaws.
 When asked if declawing is ok for the cat long term they said every pet is different, some might have issues and others are great with it.

 Animal Hospital at Anthem.
 Researcher asked for the price of a spay/declaw.
 Employee asked, “Are you doing all four paws or just two?”
+A spay/4 paw declaw is $792.57.
 They said that all their vets do declaws but some won’t do 4 paw declaws.
 They said that they try to discourage declaws because of ethical reasons but they will do them.

 Dove Valley Animal Hospital.
+An employee asked, “are we wanting to do the front and back?”
+A spay/4 paw declaw is $551.
 They said it’s cheaper when you do the spay/declaw package together and the cost is $440.
 They said all their vets do declaws regularly.
 When asked if declawing is ok for a cat long term the employee said if it’s an indoor cat, it won’t affect them.

 Happy Valley Animal Hospital.
 They said that 5 of the 6 vets do declaws and they do a few a month.
+A spay/4 paw declaw is $551.20.
 Researcher asked if declawing is ok for a cat long term and the employee said, “Absolutely.”

 Beardsley Animal Hospital.
 Researcher asked for the price of a spay/declaw.
 Employee asked, “Would you wanna do the declaw on all four or just two?”
 A spay/ 4 paw declaw is $651.20.
 They said that Dr Russell Johnsen does the declaws.
 When asked if declawing is ok for a cat long term they said typically they are and overall they do ok, but said that it is not recommended since it’s an amputation and sometimes their attitude could change.